 Time Limits: During oral spelling rounds, the speller's time limit per turn is 90 seconds.
 Time begins after the pronouncer first pronounces the word.
-For the first 1 minute (60 seconds), the speller will have the benefit of viewing a monitor displaying a green traffic light.
-After 1 minute (60 seconds), the monitor will show a yellow traffic light and the time clock as it counts down to the 15-second mark.
-At the 15-second mark, the monitor will show a red traffic light and a countdown of the remaining 15 seconds.
+The speller will have the benefit of viewing a monitor displaying a 90-second countdown clock.